Human adaptations to arid and high-altitude regions of eastern Central Asia in the Late Pleistocene and Early Holocene

 Bos/Poephagus baikalensis (Baikal yak) mandible

-The Orkhon-7 site (2019 test pit and view of earlier excavation pit)
+The Orkhon-7 site (2019 test pit and view of earlier excavation unit)